facebookresearch/hydra/website/docs/experimental/callbacks.md

 ```
 Users can then create subclasses of this `Callback` class, overriding one or more of
 the methods defined by `Callback`.
 For the methods of a subclass to be called at the
-appropriate time, the subclass must be registered with Hydra in the `hydra.callbacks`
+appropriate time, the subclass must be registered with Hydra in the `hydra.callbacks` config
-section of one's app config (see examples below).
+ (see examples below).

 The full API exposed by the `hydra.experimental.callback.Callback` class is listed below: